The Cost Issue is MIA

 Republicans are stalling in the hope that they will give the people enough time to digest the facts that this is politics, not problem solving.
 It’s time for voters to get willing to kick their representatives out of office (Republicans and Democrats) and replace them as often as necessary until they get people who will solve the problems rather than just playing the game.

-2 replies on “The Cost Issue is MIA”
+2 responses to “The Cost Issue is MIA”

 When I was in my 20s I went to a car lot to look at a vehicle I was interested in.
 Four hours later I drove off the lot in a new vehicle I hadn’t planned on buying.
 The salesman applied immense pressure.
 The crux of this was that conditions required me to buy RIGHT NOW!
 I was saddled with that vehicle for the next 8 years, and I was never satisfied with my purchase.